 There is biblical precedent for how to prove God is real to atheists, agnostics, the non-religious, millennials, whites, blacks, the rich, the poor, the educated, the uneducated, the rust belt, the Bible belt, a black belt ninja, anybody.
 Guess what?
 It’s not easy to do, but it’s crazy easy to remember.

 Quick story.
 I was talking to an agnostic/atheist friend recently.
 He’s a great guy who loves his wife and kids but doesn’t love the title I gave him.
 He said it comes with baggage.
 We relate.
 “Christian” carries a lot of baggage these days, doesn’t it?
-He’s started asking me a lot of questions about why I believe God is real.
+He’s started asking me a lot of questions about why I believe God exists.
 I immediately think of a Scripture a lot of us have memorized, and I feel compelled to give him good answers.

 … if someone asks about your hope as a believer, always be ready to explain it.
 1 Peter 3:15 NLT